sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Talking points

-- Let Charles talk about "dependency containe" (application context), in which he talks about controller->repository->datasource dependency relationship.
+- Let Charles talk about "dependency container" (application context), in which he talks about controller->repository->datasource dependency relationship.